 A notice is the start of the Party Wall Act process.
-You have to serve (deliver) the notice on your neighbour/s by law if you intend to do any work covered by the Act.
-If you are unsure if your work comes under the Act or your neighbours need to be served with a notice then please Call For Free Advice.
+By law, you the 'building owner', have to serve (deliver) the Notice on your neighbour known as the 'adjoining owner' if you intend to do any work covered by the Act.
+If they do not consent to the Notice, there is a deemed dispute and you will need an Award with your neighbour.
+If you are unsure if your work comes under the Act or your neighbours need to be served with a Notice then please call for some initial FREE Advice.

-There are three possible ways that your work comes under the Act and the relevant notices are known as:
+There are three possible ways that your proposed work comes under the Party Wall etc. Act 1996 Act.
+The relevant notices are known as:

 The sections relate to the sections of the Act.
 Whilst you can serve these initial notices yourself, if you make mistakes, you could find that the process later down the line is invalid and you may have to start again from scratch.
 If you are unsure what is required then you should use a party wall surveyor.